Oakland to Ashland

 Van Damme State Park

-In my world I rarely meet people that support Trump and his regime.
-Alas, I met just such a person at our campsite in the Van Damme Campground.
-What do you say to someone who truly believes 45 is a worthy President?
-I wanted to say, you cannot seriously support this criminal and traitorous POTUS?
-What do you think he will do for you?
+In my usual circles, I rarely meet people who support Trump and his administration.
+Alas, I met such a person at our campsite in the Van Damme Campground.
+What does one say to someone who truly believes the 45th President is worthy?
+I wanted to ask, ‘How can you seriously support this criminal and arguably traitorous POTUS?
+What do you think he will actually do for you?’

-What I did say was nothing.
-Fearing I would offend if I spoke my mind I listened to his ravings and tried my best to hind my shame, in him and his President.
+Instead, I said nothing.
+Fearing I would cause offense if I spoke my mind, I listened to his diatribe and tried my best to hide my shame – shame for him and his President.

-The Fern Canyon Trail at Van Damme leads you through second generation redwood forests to a Pygmy Forest of fir trees, madrone, rhododendrons, and azaleas.
-Such a lovely hike and great way to end our journey.
+The Fern Canyon Trail at Van Damme leads through second-growth redwood forests to a Pygmy Forest containing stunted fir trees, madrone, rhododendrons, and azaleas.
+It was a lovely hike and a great way to end our journey.

 BACK TO TOP